scrawler-labs/router/README.md

 $router->register($dir,$namespace);

 /**
-* you can now also enblae route caching by passing your own PSR 16 implementation
+* you can now also enable route caching by passing your own PSR 16 implementation
 * $cache = new Psr\SimpleCache\CacheInterface();
 * $router->enableCache($cache);
 **/